They say…

 Cavalier Red

 Eastern England is becoming Britain’s beer heaven and Norfolk in particular boasts a long and impressive list of craft brewers.
 The tiny brewery (as in “Fancy a beer?
-Why not?!”), run by former hobby brewer Colin Emms from a shed behind his house near Norwich, joined the list in 2005 and is already holding its own among some very distinguished company.
+Why not?!”), run by former hobby brewer Colin Emms from a shed behind his near Norwich, joined the list in 2005 and is already holding its own among some very distinguished company.

 The brewery boasts of the local provenance of its barley, grown at Branthill Farm, -Next-the-Sea and malted by Crisps of Fakenham.
 All three current beers also feature English Fuggles and Goldings hops.